Test Studio supports Silverlight Out-of-Browser applications and below you can read how to create a test for that type of app.

 The icon to configure a test for Silverlight-Out-Of-Browser application testing is removed in Test Studio release R3 SP 2020 (v.2020.3.1209).
 You still can bring up the icon back in the product.

 Open the Windows Registry Editor and navigate to key HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Telerik\TestStudio.
 Add a new string type key named ShowSilverlightOutOfBrowser and set its value to true.
-Restart Test Studio and the Silverlight-Out-Of-Browser icon will appear back in the Test Ribbon.
+Restart Test Studio and the Silverlight-Out-Of-Browser icon will appear back in the test options.